GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

 ## How does our program know that asynchronous part completed?

-This is actually a quite complicated topic which I won’t dive into as it is quite long and complicated (and this post is getting quite long already).
-I spent quite a lot of time trying to understand it, but it is quite complicated and more hardware/OS related, so I wouldn't be confident writing about that.
+This question alone requires a dedicated blog post to answer.
+Thankfully someone else already written it.

-“There Is No Thread” article by Stephen Cleary explains it very well, but I do not yet understand it enough to just be able to take any asynchronous task and uderstand how it works: https://blog.stephencleary.com/2013/11/there-is-no-thread.html
+“There Is No Thread” article by Stephen Cleary explains it quite well.
+I myself do not fully understand it, hence, I will not even try to write a TLDR of it, but I would strongly encourage you to read it: https://blog.stephencleary.com/2013/11/there-is-no-thread.html

 ## What happens when we await asynchronous method immediately after calling it?